 Owner’s representative fees range widely based on project size, complexity, engagement scope, and market.
 General benchmarks:

-Multifamily projects, $5M–$20M total project cost.
+Multifamily projects, $5M to $20M total project cost.
 Owner’s rep fees in this range typically run 2% to 4% of total project cost, or a negotiated monthly retainer of $8,000 to $18,000 during the active construction period plus a preconstruction fee.
 For a $12 million multifamily project with an 18-month construction period, the owner’s rep engagement might run $240,000 to $480,000 in total fee.

-Commercial projects, $10M–$50M total project cost.
+Commercial projects, $10M to $50M total project cost.
 Fees in this range typically run 1.5% to 3% of total project cost.
 The percentage declines with size because larger projects benefit from scale, a $40 million project doesn’t require twice the management effort of a $20 million project.

 Preconstruction-only or construction-only engagements.
 Not all owner’s rep engagements span the full project lifecycle.
 A developer who needs help only during the GC procurement and bidding phase, or who has strong internal resources for preconstruction but needs field oversight during construction, can structure a limited-scope engagement for the specific phase where external support adds value.
 Phase-specific fees are typically negotiated as lump sums or monthly retainers rather than percentages of total project cost.